spring-cloud/spring-cloud-dataflow-samples/custom-apps/mycoolprocessor/README.md

 In order to get started, make sure that you have the following components:

-* Local build of https://github.com/spring-cloud/spring-cloud-dataflow[Spring Cloud Data Flow]
+* Local build of https://github.com/spring-cloud/spring-cloud-dataflow [Spring Cloud Data Flow]
 * Running instance of RabbitMQ https://www.rabbitmq.com/